ob2Eopai/Phemtoboard/Readme.md

 ### Compose

-To create a femtocontainer use the Javascript generator included in the index and thread pages.
+To create a femtopost use the Javascript generator included in the index and thread pages.

 Alternatively, you can call `./phemtoboard.py` or `phemtoboard.exe` with the following console line arguments: